subbarajukundeti/book-finder/README.md

 # My Project

-This is a React application that provides
+This is a React application that provides information about books.

 ## 🚀 Live Demo